 Base Layer Bottom

 Darn Tough Vermont makes the best hiking socks hands down.
-They’re guaranteed for life/replaced free of charge.
+They’re guaranteed for life/replaced free of charge and they don’t stink.
 Really!
+I typically bring 3 pair.
+1 pair for hiking, 1 pair to change into at camp, and a reserve to throw into the rotation as needed.

 Crocs are back!
 Well for backpacking camp shoes they never left… They’re lightweight and ugly as ever.
-The perfect camp shoe for resting sore feat after a long day in boots/shoes.
+Many backpackers find them to be the perfect camp shoe for resting sore feat after a long day in boots/shoes.

 Trail Runners or Hiking Boots